-A researcher staff member, from the same Research Organisation as the Principal Investigator or a Co-Investigator, who has substantially contributed to the formulation and development of the proposal.
-A Letter of Support for a Research Co-Investigator is optional, but highly recommended at DPFS outline stage.
-Please also refer to Section 1.3.3 of the MRC Guidance for Applicants, and the MRC Researcher Co-Investigator page.
+A research staff member, from the same Research Organisation as the Principal Investigator or a Co-Investigator, who has substantially contributed to the formulation and development of the proposal but who is not yet eligible to be listed as a Co-Investigator (for example, because they do not have a contract of employment with any of the participating ROs for the duration of the grant prior to application).

+A Letter of Support for a Researcher Co-Investigator is optional, but highly recommended at the DPFS outline application stage.
+The Principal Investigator should use this letter to highlight the support for the Researcher Co-Investigator(s) to further their career and personal development throughout the duration of the project.

+Please also refer to Section 1.3.3 of the MRC Guidance for Applicants and the MRC Researcher Co-Investigator page.